Center Papers

 The Test

-Boards keep asking whether their AI governance is sufficient.
 The honest answer is a test, not a checklist: can the organization demonstrate, in evidence, that it made an informed decision about AI risk?

-Brief · See Center Paper No. 1
+Brief · See Paper No. 1

 Caremark comes for AI

-Brief · See Center Paper No. 3
+Brief · See Paper No. 3

 An AI committee is not a governance program